apigee-127/sway/docs/README.md

-swagger-core-api is an API around consuming [Swagger][swagger] documents.
-The APIs provided attempt to solve common problems when working with Swagger documents, like loading a Swagger document.  _(For example: You might want to compose a Swagger document programmatically or you might want to load a Swagger document from the filesystem...or some URL.)_
+swagger-core-api is an API around consuming [Swagger][swagger] definitions.
+The APIs provided attempt to solve common problems when working with Swagger definitions, like loading a Swagger definition.  _(For example: You might want to compose a Swagger definition programmatically or you might want to load a Swagger definition from the filesystem...or some URL.)_

 What you will find below is information on how to install swagger-core-api based on your environment.
 You will also find detailed information about how to use the provided APIs.